oracle-livelabs/developer/ai-optimizer/get-started/get-started.md

    }'
    ```

-   Unfortunately, if the above `curl` does not respond within 5-10 minutes, the rest of the walkthrough will be unbearable.
+   Unfortunately, if the above `curl` does not respond within 5-10 minutes, the rest of the workshop will be unbearable.
    If this is the case, please consider using different hardware.

 ## Task 2: Embedding - mxbai-embed-large

 To enable the **RAG** functionality, access to an embedding model is required.
-The walkthrough will use [Ollama](https://ollama.com/) to run the _mxbai-embed-large_ embedding model.
+In this workshop you will use [Ollama](https://ollama.com/) to run the _mxbai-embed-large_ embedding model.

 1. Pull the embedding model into the container: